Updated: Jan 22

-One of the first behaviors dogs and puppies do that annoy humans is putting their feet on them.
-You can add to behaviors such as excitedly jumping around, biting clothes and hands, etc. All these behaviors make complete sense to dogs and puppies because they are part of canine communication that works well for them with each other.
+One of the first behaviors dogs and puppies do that annoy humans is to put their feet on them.
+You can add to those behaviors such as excitedly jumping around, biting clothes and hands, etc. All these behaviors make complete sense to dogs and puppies because they are part of canine communication that works well for them with each other.

 Humans, however, don’t communicate this way with each other, for the most part.
 Humans tend to expect their dogs to learn to speak “human” language with them.
 I think that raises a question for another day, that being why shouldn’t we, as humans of higher intelligence, learn to “speak Maremma”?
-I can tell you from experience that doing that will take you far in your relationship with your LGDs but we’ll have that talk a little farther down the line.
+Learning to see the world through the eyes of your dog will take you far in your relationship with your LGDs.

 Manding is one of those behaviors that, in clicker training terminology, can be taught to use as an incompatible behavior; a dog who is manding cannot at the same time put his feet on you, jump, bounce, bite, etc. It isn’t physically possible.